MonacoProtocol/sdk/deep-dives/working-with-bns.md

 # Parsing BNs

-As numbers are an important part of an exchange protocol, examples for parsing responses can be found in the CLI examples at [../examples/cli/src/parsers](../examples/cli/src/parsers/).
+As numbers are an important part of an exchange protocol, examples for parsing response data can be found in the CLI examples at [../examples/cli/src/parsers](../examples/cli/src/parsers/).
+Each example request parses BNs by default to numbers.
 There is also an example script that parses the marketPrices response in [../examples/cli/src/get_market_summary.ts](../examples/cli/src/get_market_summary.ts) the market prices response returns all the data needed to generate a market page for an exchange:

 - Market info
 - Pending orders on the market